Joey Baker

-Joseph William Baker (born September 9, 2000) is an American college basketball player for the Michigan Wolverines of the Big Ten Conference.
-He previously played for the Duke Blue Devils of the Atlantic Coast Conference (ACC).
-He was a four-star recruit in high school and the number 3 player in North Carolina according to ESPN.
+Joseph William Baker (born September 13, 2000) is an American professional basketball player for the Joondalup Wolves of the NBL1 West.
+He played college basketball for the Duke Blue Devils and the Michigan Wolverines.
+Baker was a four-star recruit in high school and the number 3 player in North Carolina according to ESPN.

 High school career

 Baker attended Trinity Christian School in Fayetteville, North Carolina.

 Recruiting

 Baker was a four-star recruit and one of the top players in the 2019 class, before reclassifying to the 2018 class.
+He was ranked No.41 overall recruit in the class of 2018.